Where one thriving historic Westerly business had a successful run back in the day another has repurposed to expand its recent steady growth.

 And grow they will set to launch a new spirit line to include first vodka and gin and then potentially whiskey and bourbon, set to start expanding onto their distilling building space in the Spring of 2019.
 The garages outside will get a new roof connecting that space to the brewery and glass doors will be added so people can see into the distillery and the beer brewing process.

-The last couple of years Grey Sail has set its sails on a more efficient brewery operation and packaging going from 30 cases being packaged to now 120 cases per hour.
+In the last couple of years, Grey Sail has set its sails on a more efficient brewery operation and packaging going from 30 cases being packaged to now 120 cases per hour.
 Jen says she really trusts her staff.
 “We are excited about things, I love that they are comfortable.
 They want to see it grow and we are excited about that.”

 Visitors coming to Grey Sail can purchase their favorite beer of choice or local sodas and wines from the Growler Room and then venture over to the beer garden for pizza, music, and outside games.
 The yellow house located next to the brewery welcomes guests into the Tap Room which is decorated with original murals on the walls downstairs dating back to the 1930s that the Cataldo family had artists from Italy come in to paint.